Exclusive: Adidas’s radical new shoe could change how the world buys sneakers

 This is Adidas Futurecraft Loop.
 It’s the first performance running shoe–and one of the first consumer products in general–designed for a circular life cycle.
 “When you wear out this product, you give it back to us.
 And we recycle it,” says Tanyaradzwa Sahanga, materials engineer at Adidas.
 “We can take that recycled output, those ground bits of shoe, and put them into new shoes again.”

+The Loop process isn’t 1:1 yet.
+One old shoe does ot literally create one new shoe.
+While 100% of every Loop shoe can be recycled, that recycled material can only constitute 10% of the next generation of Loop shoe for the footwear to retain its level of performance.
+Adidas hopes to improve that ratio rapidly over the coming years, to eventually reach the ideal of 1:1 product circularity.

-The first Loop shoes will be given away–not sold–in a beta of unspecified size beginning this fall, as Adidas figures out how the shoes will be priced and collected from consumers once they’re worn.
+That’s a large reason the first Loop shoes will be given away–not sold–in a beta of unspecified size beginning this fall, as Adidas figures out how the shoes will be priced, collected, and repurposed from consumers once they’re worn.
 A wider release isn’t coming until spring or summer of 2021.
 Why the delay?
 For Adidas, building Loop was an incredible engineering challenge.
 But the even bigger question is how Adidas sells consumers on a product it plans to sell to them again . . . and again . . . and again.

 Creating Futurecraft Loop